Wevaleum/angular-bootstrap/README.md

 # AngularBootstrap

-A bootstrap repository for quickly starting an Angular project.
+A bootstrap repository for quickly starting an Angular project. this Include the following elements

+* Angular project structured accourding to the best practices
+* Local Json server to run locally
+* Production configuration for building a dist folder
+* An ios/Android Capacitor generated projects

 ## Version